mxashlynn/Yurivania-1/README.md

 However, you may not sell the game by itself in either compiled or source form.
 See the LICENSE file for details.

-(*Note*, however, that this was my first GB Studio game and the scripting and tileset could both have been better organized!)
+(*Note*, however, that this was my first GB Studio game and the scripting and tileset could be improved!)